People with PAD have greater risk

 Evaluation

-Assessment using PainVision
+Pain assessment using PainVision PS-3100

 Principle and Definition

-PainVision is a device that compares the level of pain to the level of stimulating current (stimulation by pulse current).
+PainVision PS-3100 is a device that compares the level of pain to the level of stimulating current (stimulation by pulse current).
 Pain is quantitatively assessed by measuring the stimulating current that is acknowledged by the patient as being equivalent in sensation to pain.
 Before evaluating pain, the baseline (Current Perception Threshold) is measured to eliminate individual variability due to various factors.

 The pain level* is a non-dimensional parameter at zero when no pain is felt, presenting the level of genuine pain in the rage of 2000+.